-For general information on campus data usage policy, please click this link
+For general information on campus data usage policy, please click here.

-The Teaching and Learning Research Center collaborates with researchers who are working to improve undergraduate education at UC Irvine.
+The Education Research Initiative collaborates with researchers who are working to improve undergraduate education at UC Irvine.
 Part of this collaboration can include access to institutional data.
 Below are the procedures for requesting data, according to its intended use.

 Education Research for Publication:

 This option is for community members who are conducting education research projects with an intent to publish or present the results.
-An IRB is required for access to this data, which requires the faculty member to provide a Letter of Legitimate Educational Interest, signed by your chair or dean, and online FERPA training through the UC Learning Center.
+An IRB is required for access to this data.
+More information about IRB for education research can be found here.

 - Complete this form to start the data request.
-This must be done by a Senate faculty member listed on the IRB.
-We will contact you to further discuss your research project and clarify your data needs.
+This must be done by a Senate faculty member listed on your IRB.
+We may contact you to further discuss your research project and clarify your data needs.

 - List of available variables: Data abstraction sheet